soqueroeu/Soqueroeu-TV-Backgrounds_V2.0/README.md

 */Retroarch/shaders/Soqueroeu-TV-Backgrounds_V2.0/presets/TV-Console*</p>
 */Retroarch/shaders/Soqueroeu-TV-Backgrounds_V2.0/presets/TV-Console-Nigh*t</p>

 <p><strong>Note</strong>: A shader preset can take between 5 and 10 seconds to load.
-On first use, it may take a little longer because cache.
+On first use, small stutters may occur when navigating through the parameter menus.
+The loading time can also be a little longer.
+This happens because the shader is caching the changes.
 Wait and trust!</p>

 **10** - If any background appears upside down, access the shader parameters and modify the Flip Viewport Vertical option, in the [FLIP & ROTATE] section.</p>